 Over the past few years, fast-fashion is growing in popularity in China and attracting more and more foreign brands-such as H&M and Zara, which offer Chinese fashionistas low-price stylish clothes.
-As a result, average product cycle of fast fashion brands in China is only 15 days.
+As a result, the average product cycle of fast-fashion brands in China is only 15 days.

 Moreover, increasing complaints about the quality have been coming over the last few years.
-Major fast fashion brands have already appeared to be on “black lists” several times, since they entered Chinese market.
-This is the result of cheap prices: producers seek to cut production costs to keep the price level stable.
+Major fast-fashion brands in China have already appeared to be on “blacklists” several times since they entered the market.
+This is the result of low prices: producers seek to cut production costs to keep the price level stable.

 For Fast-fashion brands in China, quality is not a priority

-However, as it was mentioned before, increasing amount of extremely low quality clothes leads to a rise of concerns of customers.
-Since Zara entered market in 2006, it has been blacklisted 16 times, including 2 timed in March of this year.
+However, as it was mentioned before, an increasing amount of extremely low-quality clothes leads to a rise of concerns of Chinese fashionistas .
+Since Zara entered the market in 2006, it has been blacklisted 16 times, including 2 timed in March of this year.
 The reasons for why Fast-fashion brands in China do not seek to please its customers are various.
 The major cause of that is the absence of potential rivals in the market.
 Local brands are not able to compete with foreign yet in terms of both quality and cost.
-Even though fast fashion brands are not of the best quality, it is comparatively better that locally produced clothes.
+Even though fast-fashion brands in China are not of the best quality, it is comparatively better than locally produced clothes.
 Moreover, local fast-fashion brands do not have such experience of tracking trends and manufacturing them in a professional way.
-Zara is a foreign brand; this is largely appreciated by Chinese customers.
+Zara is a foreign brand; this is largely appreciated by Chinese fashionistas. .
 They are happy to have the opportunity to wear trendy clothes manufactured by foreign brands.
 As a result, the majority of consumers simply neglects the fact of worsening quality and blacklist membership.

-Short business cycle and high revenue growth on fast-fashion market
+Short business cycle and high revenue growth on China’s fast-fashion market

-To conclude, fast-fashion market is now booming, with 23% yearly increase in H&M revenue.
-Being cheap and low-quality, but “foreign” and trendy at the same time, fast-fashion brands, such as Zara and H&M, attract increasing number of customers.
-The blacklist membership due to extremely poor quality of some units is neglected by customers.
+To conclude, China’s fast-fashion market is now booming, with 23% yearly increase in H&M revenue.
+Being cheap and low-quality, but “foreign” and trendy at the same time, fast-fashion brands, such as Zara and H&M, attract an increasing number of Chinese fashionistas.
+The blacklist membership due to the extremely poor quality of some units is neglected by customers.
 How will it change in the future?